Leaderboard

 9 points

-This has been one of the most normal, tame, average falls I've seen here in years.
+26. This has been one of the most normal, tame, average falls I've seen here in years.
 The only "strange" thing has been the relative lack of organized storm systems, but we've still recieved enough spotty moisture to soften the autumn transition and re-bloom the grass.
 I realize it's been much different further south and east, but in the Seattle area it's been about three consecutive months of gradually increasing insolation and Pacific influence without much of a defined weather regime, aside from a mid August jet extension and persistent SW torching.
-Feels like the calm before the storm (the "storm" being many, many storms)9 points
+Feels like the calm before the storm (the "storm" being many, many storms)

 9 points